 Item Description Enable When selected, WAN Budget is enabled for this WAN.
 Quota Limit Enter the data traffic quota allowed for such WAN interface.
 There are two unit (MB and GB) offered for you to specify.
 When quota exceeded Check the box(es) as the condition(s) for the system to perform when the traffic has exceeded the budget limit.
 Shutdown WAN interface - All the outgoing traffic through such WAN interface will be terminated.
 Using Notification Object - The system will send out a notification based on the content of the notification object.
 Set Mail Alert - The system will send out a warning message to the administrator when the quota is running out.
 However, the connection charges will be calculated continuously.
 Set SMS message - The system will send out SMS message to the administrator when the quota is running out.
 Monthly Some ISP might apply for the network limitation based on the traffic limit per month.
 This setting is to offer a mechanism of resetting the traffic record every month.
-Monthly Custom Select the day of a month when your (cellular) data resets.
-Data quota resets on day 1 v at 00:00 v Data quota resets on day You can determine the starting day in one month.
+Monthly Custom Select the day of a month when your (cellular) data results at a quota resets on day 1 v at 00:00 v Data quota resets on day You can determine the start day in one month.
 Custom This setting allows the user to define the billing cycle according to his request.
 The WAN budget will be reset with an interval of billing cycle.
 Monthly is default setting.
 If long period or a short period is required, use Custom.
 The period of cycle duration is between 1 day and 60 days.
 You can determine the cycle duration by specifying the days and the hours.
 In addition, you can specify which day of today is in a cycle.

-Use Cycle in hours -

-Monthly Custom

-O Use Cycle in hours

-O Use Cycle in days

-Usage counter resets at the beginning of each cyc cle

-Cycle duration : 1 🕶 d ays and 0 🕶 hours

-Today is day 1 🕶 in the e cycle.

-- Cycle duration: Specify the days and hours to reset the traffic record.
+Use Cycle in hours -Monthly Custom Use Cycle in hours O Use Cycle in days Usage counter resets at the beginning of each cycle.
+Cycle duration : 1 v days and 0 v hours Today is day 1 v in the cycle. • Cycle duration: Specify the days and hours to reset the traffic record.
 For example, 7 means the whole cycle is 7 days; 20 means the whole cycle is 20 days.
-When the time is up, the router will reset the traffic record automatically. - Today is day Specify the day in the cycle as the starting point which Vigor router will reset the traffic record.
+When the time is up, the router will reset the traffic record automatically. • Today is day - Specify the day in the cycle as the starting point which Vigor router will reset the traffic record.
+For example, "3" means the third day of the cycle duration.
+Use Cycle in days -Monthly Custom O Use Cycle in hours Use Cycle in days Usage counter resets at the beginning of each cycle.
+Cycle duration : 1 v days.
+Today is day 1 v in the cycle and data quota resets at 00:00 v • Cycle duration: Specify the days to reset the traffic record.
+For example, 7 means the whole cycle is 7 days; 20 means the whole cycle is 20 days.
+When the time is up, the router will reset the traffic record automatically.
+Today is day - Specify the day and time for data quota rest in the cycle as the starting point which Vigor router will reset the traffic record.
 For example, "3" means the third day of the cycle duration.